 - ease of use (50%)

-For models without a mulcher mode, the catcher score makes up 50%.
+For mowers without a mulcher mode, the catcher score makes up 50%.

 We maintain climate-controlled labs that are up to date with the latest reference machines and calibrated measurement tools for our testers to bring you the right results.
-For tests of outdoor equipment such as ride-on mowers, most of the actual testing is done "in the field".
+For tests of outdoor equipment such as lawnmowers, most of the actual testing is done "in the field".